amylour/irish_wildlife_matchup/README.md

 ### **Imagery**

 I wished to create the artwork for the game, instead of using photographs, to give the game a more 'playful' feeling.
 I gathered a selection of copyright free images as my reference material and used colours picked from the images to create the artwork in Procreate.
+A variety of rough brushes and ink brushes were used to create the textured feel.

 ![selection of artwork in Irish Wildlife MatchUp](docs/images/iw_animals_art.png)